kubek2k/articles/9_reasons_terraform_is_a_pain.md

 But here comes another issue that is tightly connected to this - if your stack is large you are doomed to issue terraform import command multiple times for each resource, that is already there.
 Without some nifty automation/scripting, it could be really time consuming and frustrating.
 When you think about it, it would be nice to import such things in a bit more smart way.
-But this would require Terraform to treat resources not as a flatland of resources, but as a tree.
+This however would require Terraform to treat resources not as a flatland of resources, but as a tree.
 In some cases, it makes perfect sense - have a look at `heroku_app` vs `heroku_domain` or `heroku_drain.` There is certainly a lot of room for improvement in that space.